AcceptEmail/Examples/index.md

 Upon receiving a webhook, for instance, for payment, you can use GET /v2/Bill/[ATID], to fetch additional information such as the account holder name, or account number for the account that completed the payment.

+## [Retry mechanism for webhooks]

+For varying reasons (network problems, maintenance, etc.) a webhook may not be received by your system.
+For this scenario, there is a retry-mechanism.
+Our application will monitor the response from your system and retry sending the webhook with increasing time intervals (for a maximum of 10 retries, the first occuring after 15 minutes and the final attempt after 6 days).
+You can also enter an email-address where you will be notified if the 1st retry fails.
+Another email will be sent once the 10th (and final) retry has failed.
+A maximum of 1 notification-email per day will be sent.

+The retry mechanism can be enabled in the settings-page, right below the REST API Notification URL.
+The email-address can also be filled here.

+The full retry mechanism also applies to the Outbound trigger (Legacy).

 <a id="realtime-robust-paymentstatus"></a>

 ### [Realtime and robust payment status updates](#realtime-robust-paymentstatus)